EliSacch/classes-api/README.md

     - Implement an API endpoint (`/bookings`).
 Assume this api doesn't need to have any authentication to start with.
-    - Few bare minimum details we need for reserving a class are - name(name of the member who is booking the class), date(date for which the member want to book a class)
+    - Few bare minimum details we need for reserving a class are - name(name of the member who is booking the class), date(date for which the member wants to book a class)
     - No need to save the details in DB.
 If you can maintain the state in an in memory array or a file is good to start with.
 But no constraints if you want to use a database to save the state.
     - Use REST standards and think through basic api responses for success and failure.